This is from any natural hazard, such as flooding or inundation, erosion and subsidence.

 - windows (including skylight or leadlight), door glass, fixed glass panes and glass splash backs, and

 - baths, hand basins, shower doors, moulded shower cabinet units, bidets, toilet cisterns and bowls, and

 - mirrors permanently fixed to your house.

 A Code Compliance Certificate confirms that the project has been completed in line with the consented plans and to the requirements of the New Zealand Building Code.
 Following a satisfactory final inspection it is issued by the council that gave the original consent for the building project.

-Landlord renting to Tenants
+Let to Tenants

 the home is lived in by a person or people other than the owner (the insured) as their place of residence, whether rent is paid or not.

-family member or employee of the insured.
+lived in by family members or employees of the insured.

 Present value is the value of an item immediately before the loss or damage occurred, taking into account wear and tear and depreciation.